gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/business-automation/hands-on-lab-buisness-automation.md

 9. On the next page, enter the following information:
       1. Provide: From the drop down select watsonx.ai.
-      2. API key: Enter the watsonx.ai API key.
+      2. API key: Enter your watsonx.ai API key.
       3. Service instance URL: Enter the public endpoint URL of the agent that we copied in step 6.
-      4. Display name: Enter the name of the agent.
+      4. Display name: Enter the name of the agent with prefix your name.
       5. Description: Enter the below description.
       6. Click on the Import Agent button.